red0124/sgc/README.md

 # Iterators

-Some data structures have iterators binded to them, there is three types of iterators, **random access iterator**, **bidirectional iterator** and **forward iterator**.
+Some data structures have iterators bound to them, there is three types of iterators, **random access iterator**, **bidirectional iterator** and **forward iterator**.
 The iterator structure for the associated data structure had the same name as the data structure with **_it** attacked to the end of it, eg for **vec** it would be **vec_it**.